Dinka religion: Pantheon

-Invocation of prayer
+Invocation of prayers

 The Dinka address their prayers first to the Supreme Being Nhialic then invoke other deities.

 The Dinka offer prayers for receiving mild weather.
 They also pray for good harvest, protection of people, cattle recovery from illness, and good hunting.

 Sacrifices of a bull or ox are offered to Nhialic.
 The Dinka perform sacrifices along with prayers.
 The invokes all clan-divinities, free-divinities and ancestral spirits and at times Nhialic.
 Those who are saying the prayers hold a fishing spear in their hands.
 Short phrases expressing the need are chanted while the spear is thrust at the animal to be sacrificed.
 The participants repeat the words of the leader.
 At times of crisis or an important occasion the Dinka will continue to pray and sacrifice for long periods of time.